AaronNovakDev/out_Veggin/README.md

 ## R12 User stories for your app

+As a user, I can create an account on out_Veggin, so that I can browse and buy/sell produce As a user, I can login to the platform, so that I can access my private account and transact As a user, if I forget my password, I can reset it, so that I can continue to access my account As a user, I can log out of the platform, so that my account stays safe

+As a buyer, I can browse what type of produce is available and see basic information about each item, so that I can decide whether or not to buy
+As a buyer I can purchase items from the store using my credit card As a seller, I can list new items (with an image) for sale so that buyers can see  them and decide to buy As a seller, I can see a full list of what I have for sale, so that I can monitor stock and update it as needed As a seller, I can edit the details of my items so that they are correct and don't mislead buyers As a seller, I can delete produce so that items no longer available are not displayed

 ## R13 Wireframes for your app

 ## R14 An ERD for your app